In this easy recipe, flavorful, tender, fall-off-the-bone lamb shanks are slowly cooked with broth and aromatics until very tender.

 - Cover and cook on HIGH for 4 hours or on LOW for 7 hours, until lamb is very tender.

-- When the shanks finish cooking, set the slow cooker to WARM.
+- When the lamb shanks finish cooking, set the slow cooker to WARM.

 - Use a spoon to skim the fat layer off the top of the cooking juices.
 Pour them into a medium saucepan.
-Heat over medium-high heat, then turn heat down to medium and simmer, whisking occasionally, until reduced into a rich sauce, about 10 minutes.
+Heat over medium-high heat until almost boiling but not quite, then turn the heat down to medium and simmer, whisking occasionally, until liquids are reduced into a rich gravy, about 10 minutes.

 - Transfer the lamb shanks to plates, spoon the gravy on top and serve.